deseaux1966/1pt/README.md

 The det var files include an estimated trend to represent the expected outcome.

 The det var spread files use pre-game spreads to determine the trend.

+The combined program files call mutiple programs to produce all the results across multiple seasons for Tables 6 and 7.